clearlab-sustech/SDM366-Sp24/docs/homeworks_and_notes.md

 nav_order: 2
 ---

+# Spring 2024

-You can find all of the notes and homeworks for the 2024 Spring course.
+You can find all of the notes and homeworks for the Spring 2024 SDM366 course.

 ## Notes